AireshBhat/OOP_Project/README.md

 * Checks if the username is taken and if the given birthdate is valid (roughly).

 ## Main.java
+* Creates an object of the FileControl Class
+* Calls the login screen function to open the login frame
 ---

 ## How to compile